jagracar/multisign-app/documentation.md

 ### Creating proposals

 Multisig users can create new proposals at any time.
 To do it, they need to go to the create proposals tab.
-This page contains a list of forms that can be used to submit new proposals.
+This page contains multiple forms that can be used to submit new proposals.

 ![multisig create proposals tab](documentation_figures/ms-create-proposals.png)

-These are the different proposals that the multisig supports:
+The multisig supports the following types of proposals:

 - Transfer tez proposal.
-Use this proposal to transfer tez from the multisig to list of addresses.
+Use this proposal to transfer tez from the multisig to a list of addresses.
   Each address can receive a different tez amount.
-Of course, the total tez amount should be smaller than the number of tez in the multisig at the time of execution.
+Of course, the total tez amount should be smaller than the number of tez available in the multisig at the time of execution.

 - Transfer token proposal.
-With this proposal one can transfer editions of FA2 token owned by the multisig to a list of addresses.
-Each address can receive a different number of token editions.
+With this proposal one can transfer to a list of addresses several editions of a [FA2](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md) token owned by the multisig.
+  Each address can receive a different number of editions.

 - Text proposals.
 This proposal is used to approve a text that has no direct consequence on the multisig or any other smart contract.
-They are used to register the users support to a given proposal written in plain text and stored in IPFS.
+They are used to register the users support to a given proposal written in plain text and stored in [IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System).
   For example, a text proposal could ask to change some component on a website UI, decide on a dog name, or suggest that one multisig user buys bread at the bakery.

 - Lambda function proposal.
-This is the most powerful of all proposals and at the same time the most complex and the one that requires more close inspection.
-The proposal consists on some Michelson code that will be executed once the proposal is approved.
-This proposal could be used to collect or swap NFTs, to update other contract parameters, to delegate the multisig tez to a baker or to vote in a DAO of which the multisig is a member.
-Since the proposal consist of pure Michelson code, it's important that users understand what the code is doing before voting YES to it.
+This is the most powerful of all the multisig proposals, and at the same time the most complex and the one that requires a closer inspection.
+They contain some [Michelson](https://tezos.gitlab.io/active/michelson.html) code that will be executed if the proposal is approved.
+These kind of proposals could be used, for example, to collect NFTs, to update other smart contract parameters, to delegate the multisig tez to a baker, or to vote in a DAO in which the multisig is a member.
+Since the proposal consist of pure Michelson code, it's very important that users understand what the code is doing before they vote `YES` to it.

 - Add user proposal.
 One can use this proposal to add new users to the multisig.

 - Remove user proposal.
 Same as the add user proposal, but to remove an existing user from the multisig.

 - Minimum votes proposal.
-With this proposal one can increase or decrease the minimum of positive votes required to execute a proposal.
+With this proposal one can increase or decrease the minimum number of positive votes required to execute a proposal.

 - Expiration time proposal.
 Use this proposal to change the proposals expiration time.